mrsharpoblunto/MGDF/Matchstick/documentation/SDK readme.txt

 ==============

 This tool allows you to create MGDF installer packages or create an update package based upon the difference between two existing installer packages.
-Packages created by this tool are then able to be installed directly by the user or uploaded to an online game source for distribution.
+Packages created by this tool are then able to be linked to from your games update service for distribution.

 Usage